Lupus Symptoms Overview

-Lupus can affect almost any part of your body, so it can cause a wide variety of symptoms.
+Lupus symptoms present in a wide variety of ways as lupus can affect almost every part of the body.
+Symptoms range in both presentation, and severity, from patient to patient which further complicates things.
 Some people with lupus have joint pain, for example, while others have swelling.
 Many people with lupus experience no symptoms at all.
 This can make diagnosing lupus difficult.
+Find out if your symptoms might be lupus by taking the Self Assessment Quiz.

 While lupus symptoms can vary widely, many people with lupus experience common symptoms.
 The most common symptoms affect both men and women with lupus, and include: